gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 #### Transition Plan

-During the self-selection we formed the new teams or the "end state".
-What we needed to figure out afterwards was how to get to the end state given the "current state" at that time.
+With the self-selection exercise, our teams formed a vision for their ideal "end state".
+Afterwards, we needed to figure out how to achieve that vision.
-Tech leads worked with their new team members to figure our the systems they supported,  the projects they were involved with at that time and to map out the transition plan.
+Tech leads worked with their new team members to figure our the systems they supported,  the projects they were involved with at that time and mapped out the transition plan.

 #### Team Working Agreement